athanzli/PASCode/README.md

 ## Quick start

-Note that this quick score function may not suit all scenarios due to its fixed settings over every step.
+Note that this score function may not suit all scenarios due to its fixed settings over every step.

 Users are advised to refer to our tutorials (**Tutorial_PASCode-RRA.ipynb**, **Tutorial_PASCode-ScorePrediction.ipynb**) for more controls over the process to best utilize PASCode for their own purposes (e.g., donor subsampling approach, DA tool options and parameters, GAT training, etc.).